ksctl/kli-docs/content/en/_index.md

 {{% blocks/lead color="primary" %}}

-Ksctl is a unified CLI tool that simplifies the management of Kubernetes clusters across diverse cloud providers.
-Designed for developers, Ksctl eliminates the complexity of multi-cloud Kubernetes setups by consolidating cluster management into one intuitive interface.
+Kli is a unified CLI tool that simplifies the management of Kubernetes clusters across diverse cloud providers.
+Designed for developers, kli eliminates the complexity of multi-cloud Kubernetes setups by consolidating cluster management into one intuitive interface.

 {{% /blocks/lead %}}